JuanaMarieB/ITEW4-FINALS-LAB-EXAM/READMEEEEEEEEE.txt

 3. Employee's Images and their Description (CAROUSEL)

 NOTES:
-1. Need to use Micro and Marco code
+1. Need to use Micro and Marco code (CHECK!)
 2. Adjust sizes of all Images
 3. TEMPORARY images in the current code right now
-4. The 2 images from the 1st container and the 4 images from the 2nd container ISN'T being responsive
+4. The 2 images from the 1st container and the 4 images from the 2nd container ISN'T being responsive (CHECK!)
 5. Need better COLOR PALETTE and IMAGES